8 Unusual Animals of Australia and Places to See Them

 Echidna

-Echidna are found all over Australia and travelers can enjoy some of the best sightings on trips to Kangaroo Island, which doubles as an excellent place for safari tours in Australia.
+Echidna are found all over Australia.
+Enjoy some of the best sightings on trips to Kangaroo Island, which doubles as an excellent place for safari tours in Australia.

 4. Sugar Glider